Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Injury or Heat Intolerance

 If your dog is injured during play or starts showing signs of heat sickness, you should halt play immediately and bring them to a veterinarian.
-Prompt treatment is of the essence with these kinds of situations.
+Prompt treatment is of the essence in these kinds of situations.

-divider-paw Final Thoughts
+Final Thoughts

 Exercising your dog is a critical component of being a dog owner.
 So, it makes sense to learn as much as you can about how to properly keep your dog healthy before you get one.
 When selecting your new family member, it’s important to pick a dog that will fit into your lifestyle.
 If you can’t keep up with your Labrador’s exercise needs, they may suffer health and mental consequences.
 So, keep that in mind before bringing your new dog home.